abao1999/panda/README.md

 In [notebooks/load_model_from_hf.ipynb](https://github.com/abao1999/panda/blob/main/notebooks/load_model_from_hf.ipynb) we provide a minimal working example of loading our trained checkpoint from HuggingFace and running inference (generating forecasts).
 For reproducibility, we also provide a serialized [json file](https://github.com/abao1999/panda/blob/main/data/params_test_zeroshot/filtered_params_dict.json) (~ 10 MB) containing the parameters for some of our held-out skew systems.
 These parameters can then be loaded and used to generate trajectories from the corresponding systems.

 For a more thorough evaluation, see our [evaluation script](https://github.com/abao1999/panda/blob/main/scripts/patchtst/evaluate.py), which we used to present the results in our preprint.
 A corresponding script exists for each of the baselines we evaluate on, within `scripts`.

+In [notebooks/load_mlm_from_hf.ipynb](https://github.com/abao1999/panda/blob/main/notebooks/load_mlm_from_hf.ipynb) we provide a minimal working example of loading our trained MLM checkpoint from HuggingFace and generating completions.

 ## Citation
 If you use this codebase or otherwise find our work valuable, please cite us: